-Assuming the investors are satisfied with there being a potential to execute, they will potentially migrate to operations questions which will help validate these assumptions.
-Such questions could include:
+Assuming the investors recognize a potential to execute, they may migrate to operations questions to help validate these assumptions.

-- Are there any governmental regulations which may result in extending the runway time to commercialization of your product or service?
+- Are there any governmental regulations that could result in extending the runway time to commercialization of your product or service?

 - What is your company’s current cash burn?

 - How much cash does your company have on hand?
 Based on the cash on hand, how long is your runway?